cmaureir/progra-alma/lectures/week5/lecture18.rst

     filter(function, iterable)

-The main idea of the `filter` is to construct a list from an initial ``iterable`` but only with the elements which satisfied a condition inside the ``function``.
+The main idea of the `filter` function is to construct a list from an initial ``iterable``, but only with the elements which satisfies a condition inside the ``function``.

-If the iterable have a special data type, like `string` or `tuple` the result also has that type.
+If the iterable has a special data type, like `string` or `tuple` the result also has that type.

 Another case is when the iterable is `None`,